 Investments in subsidiaries are accounted for at cost less impairment.
-Accounting policies of the subsidiaries are consistent with the Group's accounting policies.
+Accounting policies of the subsidiaries and the Agency are consistent with the Group's accounting policies.

 Inter-group transactions and balances and gains on transactions between Group companies are eliminated.
 Inter-group losses are also eliminated unless the transaction provides evidence of impairment of the asset transferred.